<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 NAS Oceana Area

-More specifically, south of NAS Oceana is extremely popular with military families.
-Older homes combined with recently built planned communities make up this suburban part of the Virginia Beach vicinity.
+More specifically, the area south of NAS Oceana is extremely popular with military families.
+Older homes and recently built planned communities make up this suburban part of Virginia Beach.
 Red Wing Park is a community favorite for kids and dogs to run and play.
-As you can guess, NAS Oceana and Dam Neck are about a five to ten-minute drive.
+NAS Oceana and Dam Neck are about a five to ten-minute drive.

 Courthouse/Amphitheater Area